mnording/KlarnaOfflineSDK/README.md

 ## Reading the customer details
 **Using polling method:**
-If you wanted klarna to create a status url for you, you can use the url that is created on the order, to poll for information.
+If you wanted Klarna to create a status url for you, you can use the url that is created on the order, to poll for information.
 ```c#
 string url = offlineOrder.GetStatusUrl();
 ```